What is active recovery?

 Active recovery helps the muscles feel less fatigued and can aid in making you feel better when taking on your next workout.
 Active recovery also ensures the blood keeps flowing through the muscles, which will result in faster muscular recovery.
-One of the main functions of blood is to transport waste products or toxins away from the cells, therefore when you keep the muscles moving and the blood flowing, the toxins and waste products will be removed at a faster rate thus ensuring faster recovery.
+One of the main functions of blood is to transport waste products or toxins away from the cells, therefore, when you keep the muscles moving, otherwise known as muscle contraction, and the blood flowing, the toxins and waste products will be removed at a faster rate thus ensuring faster recovery.

 Get Certified in Fitness

-Discover all there is to know about fitness and weight loss, and start your career as a personal trainer.
+Discover all there is to know about fitness, and start your career as a personal trainer.